 With a focus on ensuring sustainable airport processes and infrastructure, preparing airports for increasing process complexity and irregularity of operations while providing excellent customer experience, the Committee advocates with decision makers, ensures that partner’s programs bring benefits to airports, recognizes leading airports while issuing guidance and capacity building.

-Airport and Passenger Facilitation Initiatives
+Key Airport and Passenger Facilitation Resources

-Discover our Airport Service Quality Program
+Airport Service Quality (ASQ) Program

 To foster best practices worldwide, ACI’s Airport Service Quality (ASQ) program provides airports with resources and benchmarking tools to measure and enhance passenger satisfaction.